Conn Barracks, Bldg. 81

 09721-96-8359 or DSN 353-8359

-Closed all German, U.S. Holidays and Tuesdays.
+Closed all German, U.S. Holidays, Tuesdays and Thursdays.
 Open Training holidays.

 Closed on the last day of the month for inventory.

-Click here for information regarding changes to veterinary services now through closure.
+Click here for blog post explaining changes to veterinary services now through closure.

 The USAG Schweinfurt VTF is committed to prevent the abandonment of pets in the local community.
 The garrison here is scheduled to close by the fall of 2014.
 Hundreds of Soldiers and families—many of whom are pet owners—will PCS to their next duty station by the summer of 2014.
 We can help.
 Pets are our family members and we aim to assist outbound Soldiers and families with either getting their pets safely to their next duty station or facilitating the adoption of the pet to a rightful owner.
 Leaving a pet stranded on its own is not an option.